 October 24: Great Britain drops diplomatic relations with Syria.

-October 28: The centennial of the Statue of Liberty’s dedication is celebrated in New York Harbor.
+October 28: The centennial of the Statue of Liberty’s dedication is celebrated in New York Harbour.

 October 29: British Prime Minister Margaret Thatcher opens the final stretch of the M25, London’s orbital motorway.
 At the time, it was the world’s longest ring road at 117 miles.

-Elie Wiesel, Holocaust survivor who won the Nobel Peace Prize.
-(Source: Wikimedia Commons)
+Elie Wiesel, Holocaust survivor who won the Nobel Peace Prize

 November 3: John Lennon’s Menlove Avenue album is posthumously released.

 November 6: U.S. President Ronald Reagan signs a landmark immigration reform bill.

 November 13: U.S. President Ronald Reagan confesses to weapon sales to Iran.